 Although they have fallen out of favor due in no small part to the rise of the superior limited liability company, the good, old-fashioned limited partnership is still one of the greatest inventions of capitalism.
-As part of my limited partnership guide for new investors, I wanted to write an overview of some of the benefits of forming a limited partnership is the fact that it can be owned by certain types of investors, such as trust funds, which isn't permitted with an S-Corp.
+Just one of the benefits of forming a limited partnership is the fact that it can be owned by certain types of investors, such as trust funds, which isn't permitted with an S-Corp.

 When investing through a limited partnership, the federal or state governments don’t tax the partnership itself.
 Instead, the individual investors report their share of any profits or losses and are responsible for declaring the income on their own tax filings.
 Each year, the partnership prepares a special form for the limited partners called a K-1.
 This allows investors to take advantage of their own tax planning and work to keep more money in their pockets.

-3. Limited Partnership Give You the Ability to Pool Money with Friends and Family
+Gives the Ability to Pool Money With Friends and Family

 A limited partnership makes it easy for friends and family to pool money for major investments, such as starting a restaurant, building an apartment complex, or acquiring an existing company.
 This means economies of scale, access to better lawyers, accountants, bank services, and more.
 Managed well, this can lead to higher returns and more wealth over time.

 Forming a limited partnership means you can work with a lawyer to customize an operating agreement, which is the contract that governs how the partnership is run.
-In fact, profits and losses can be allocated any way that complies with tax laws, even if it doesn’t equal the equity ownership balances of each investor!
-For example, you could set it up so that the general partner, who manages day-to-day operations, gets paid a percentage of all dividends on top of his or her ownership stake.
+In fact, profits and losses can be allocated any way that complies with tax laws, even if it doesn’t equal the equity ownership balances of each investor.

-The estate tax and gift tax benefits of forming a limited partnership are so substantial that I wrote a special article about them, which you can read, How a Family Limited Partnership Can Help Lower Gift Taxes and Estate Taxes.
-The short version is that you can pass a lot of money to your heirs without paying additional taxes through the use of a specially-formed family limited partnerships.
+The estate tax and gift tax benefits of forming a limited partnership are substantial.
+The short version is that you can pass a lot of money to your heirs without paying additional taxes through the use of a specially formed family limited partnerships.